PinkyRabbit/nodejs-python-vim-config/README.md

 ./.vim/autoload/airline/themes/
 ```

-I dont using `YouCompleteMe` with tern.
-I tryed, but... it was not such good.
-Snippets for JS development mach better!

 ## File navigation
 I use Unix system, thats why I use fzf.
 You need to install it [follow the instruction](https://github.com/junegunn/fzf):
 ```